-Here are a few ideas to get you thinking—BUT I am sure you can add to the list!
+Here are a few ideas to get you thinking about missional Christmas —BUT I am sure you can add to the list!

 - Offer to do some gardening at a local school, community center or for an elderly person who lives in the street your group meets in.

 - Collect food and gifts and make several hampers to be donated to local families in your community or a nearby homeless shelter.

 - Organize a shopping trip or morning tea for elderly neighbors.

 - Contact a local nursing home and offer to visit and participate in some carol singing for the residents.